Adapted from The Food Lab by J. Kenji López-Alt (W. W. Norton, 2015)

 Makes about 1½ cups

-Cover the top with plastic wrap and let it reach the desired consistency.
-The more it drains, the "drier" it will be.
+Pour into a fine sieve lined with a white mesh vegetable bag or cheesecloth.
+Cover with plastic wrap and let drain until it reaches your desired consistency.
+The longer it drains, the drier the ricotta will be.

 No comments: